 If you’re following a ketogenic lifestyle, it’s definitely one of the best low-carb veggies for a keto diet.
 So without further ado, let’s get cooking….

-How to make cheesy zucchini gratin
+How to make a keto zucchini au gratin

 - 2 tablespoons of butter or ghee (clarified butter)

 - either a tablespoon of onion flakes or 3 tablespoons of chopped fresh raw onion